Easy 2-Ingredient Flour Tortillas Ready In 10 Minutes

-These easy flour tortillas are soft flour tortillas with just a little chew and made with only 2 simple ingredients, no fat and no additives.
+These easy Flour Tortillas are soft flour tortillas with just a little chew and made with only 2 simple ingredients, no fat, and no additives.

 Sometimes flour tortillas are also served with any grilled meat or as a quick naan bread swap on the side of a chicken tikka masala.

 So if you wonder what to do with flour, well, you can make flour and water tortilla dough!

-Yes, you can make tortillas just with flour and water – this is the quickest way to making flour tortillas!
+Yes, you can make tortillas just with flour and water – this is the quickest way to make flour tortillas!
 And all you have to do is mix white flour and lukewarm water!

 It’s amazing the things you can do with flour and water.
 And look at the picture.
 They puff really well when cooking!

 I have nothing against store-bought tortillas at all.
 It’s pretty convenient to buy ready-made food some days, and some organic brands provide very good quality flour tortillas.

-That’s why I tried to make my own flour tortillas, oil-free, dairy-free, using 2 basics ingredients from my pantry.
+That’s why I tried to make my own flour tortillas, oil-free, and dairy-free, using 2 basic ingredients from my pantry.

 All you need to make these flour and water dough are 2 ingredients:

-In a large mixing bowl, add flour and add the water on top – make sure the water is not cold, or the dough will be hard to knead.
+In a large mixing bowl, add flour and add water on top, and stir – make sure the water is not cold, or the dough will be hard to knead.

 If too dry, add a bit more water one tablespoon at a time, or if too wet, sprinkle extra flour.

-Next, place the dough ball in front of you, pushing down with the palm of your hands to flatten it into a thick circle.
+Next, place the dough ball in front of you on the floured work surface, pushing down with the palm of your hands to flatten it into a thick circle.

 Finally, roll twice in one direction and twice in the other to form a nice round flour tortilla.

-Preheat a non-stick skillet over medium-high heat for at least 60 seconds.
+Preheat a non-stick pan or cast-iron skillet over medium-high heat for at least 60 seconds.
 You want the pan to be very hot before adding the tortilla.

 Place the flour tortilla in the pan and cook for 2 minutes on one side.
 Then, flip it and keep cooking on the other side.